nicm42/100-days-of-code-v2/log 1.md

 **Day 78: 3rd October 2020**
 I added the sun, which took a while.
 I thought I was done, but then opened it in Chrome and it's a complete mess.
 I have no idea why, but I think I checked it when everything was a specific size and it was fine then.
 It's obviously interpreting something differently to Firefox, but finding out what is a job for another day.

+**Day 79: 4th October 2020**
+The Red Dwarf XII animation is done!
+I just need to check it everywhere now I've pushed it all to master and uploaded it, but that can wait for another day.
+I'm just glad it's done now - it's been fun, but it's taken a while and I'm looking forward to doing something else.